panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `Sizes.Medium` enum value was accidentally changed. `size1` initialized with `Sizes.Medium`, and accidentally overwrite no longer equals `Sized.Medium`!

-The plain object implementation cannot protect from these accidental changes.
+The plain object implementation is not protect from such accidental changes.

-Let's look further into value types exploration, and then how to freeze the enum object to avoid accidental changes.
+Let's look further into string and symbol enums.
+And then how to freeze the enum object to avoid accidental changes problem.

 ## 2. Enum value types